mladenjovanovic/shorts/README.md

 ## Citation

-To cite `shorts`, please use the following command to get the BibTex
+To cite {shorts}, please use the following command to get the BibTex
 entry:

 ``` r